ai/evil-blocks/README.md

 ## Modules

-If your blocks has same behavior, you can create module-block and set multiple blocks on same tag:
+If your blocks have same behavior, you can create a module-block and set multiple blocks on the same tag:

 ```haml
 @popup@@closable